“We're just now starting to think about mobile first and desktop second for a lot of our products” -Kate Aronowitz, Design Director Facebook

 Why a Mobile-First Approach Works

 The digital landscape is increasingly interactive.
 It includes a vast array of mobile devices, smartphones, tablets, specialized devices, eReaders, TVs, Internet of things, traditional digital devices, desktops, laptops, tablets…and who knows what else is around the corner?
-The questions is, how do we design a website or marketing campaign for all these different screen resolutions?
+The question is: how do we design a website or marketing campaign for all these different screen resolutions?

 That’s what makes mobile-first a great approach.
 Starting with the most compact design covers all bases.
 Then adding enhancements, design elements, animations, conditional script loading, media queries, and other components will optimize the experience for different device users.